 Debbie Stevens, health visitor, Wirral Community Trust

-The survey also shows efficiencies – around a 20-minute reduction per patient per clinician2 – are saving over £1.5m of equivalent time annually across the region’s 51 GP practices.3 Fax usage has also quickly fallen by 20 percent, contributing to the NHS Long Term Plan’s aim to totally dispense of fax usage for patient and NHS organisation communications from 2020.
+The survey also shows efficiencies both in the hospital – around a 20-minute reduction per patient per clinician2 – as well as in primary care, saving over £1.5m of equivalent time annually across the region’s 51 GP practices.3 Fax usage has also quickly fallen by 20 percent, contributing to the NHS Long Term Plan’s aim to totally dispense of fax usage for patient and NHS organisation communications from 2020.

 Thanks to accessible, real-time information, local GPs say that they are avoiding more than 230 unnecessary or duplicate investigations each week.
 This reduction in blood tests and imaging orders saves both time and money but contributes to reduced risk and the provision of safer, informed care, as well as improving the patient experience.